mehr-licht/A3S1LTW/readme.md

 ## Overall

 YetAnotherSite's project has implemented ALL the minimum requirements.
-From the 9 extra requirements, YetAnotherSite's has implemented SEVEN requirements, ending with a 85% racio of all requirements defined.
+From the 9 extra requirements, YetAnotherSite's has implemented SIX requirements, ending with a 85% racio of all requirements defined.

 ### Minimum expected requirements: